Heart of Darkness

-Marlow begins to feel the faintest trace of kinship with the native Africans, and he even says that he's starting to understand their screams.
+Marlow begins to feel a teeny, tiny sense of kinship with the native Africans, and he even says that he's starting to understand their screams.
 At this point, Marlow is turning away from the traditional views of imperialists, who do not see the conquered native Africans as human.

 "And between whiles I had to look after the savage who was fireman.
 He was an improved specimen; he could fire up a vertical boiler.
 He was there below me, and, upon my word, to look at him was as edifying as seeing a dog in a parody of breeches and a feather hat, walking on his hind-legs.
 A few months of training had done for that really fine chap.
 He squinted at the steam-gauge and at the water-gauge with an evident effort of intrepidity—and he had filed teeth too, the poor devil, and the wool of his pate shaved into queer patterns, and three ornamental scars on each of his cheeks.
 He ought to have been clapping his hands and stamping his feet on the bank, instead of which he was hard at work, a thrall to strange witchcraft, full of improving knowledge.
 He was useful because he had been instructed; and what he knew was this—that should the water in that transparent thing disappear, the evil spirit inside the boiler would get angry through the greatness of his thirst, and take a terrible vengeance.
 So he sweated and fired up and watched the glass fearfully (with an impromptu charm, made of rags, tied to his arm, and apiece of polished bone, as big as a watch stuck flatways through his lower lip), while the wooded banks slipped past us slowly…."
 (2.8)